 Mary is an Associate of Oakwood Psychology Services and holds BSc in Counselling & Psychotherapy from PCI College and Cert in Couples Counselling.
 She is Accredited with Irish Association of Counselling and Psychotherapy(IACP).
-Prior to joining Oakwood Mary was part of the Counselling team in UL.
+Prior to joining Oakwood Mary was part of the Counselling Team in UL.

 Maria is a Clinical Psychologist with over 25 years experience working in disability services with children and adolescents.
 Her practice includes diagnoses, assessments and intervention with children and adolescents.
 Throughout her career, she has been working with families, schools, other health professionals, and community services to improve the lives of children and young people with special needs and their families.